-Heartburn during pregnancy is a situation that can easily be relieved through dietary changes, such as avoiding deep-fried, peppery, or spicy foods and avoiding having drinks with meals, which should also be small.
-To relieve heartburn quickly, have a glass of milk, preferably skimmed as the fat in whole milk stays in the stomach for longer.
+Heartburn during pregnancy is a situation that can easily be relieved through dietary changes, such as avoiding deep-fried, peppery, or spicy foods and avoiding having drinks with meals.
+To relieve heartburn quickly, having a glass of milk, preferably skimmed, may help.

-Heartburn usually appears in the second or third trimester of pregnancy because of an increase in the levels of a hormone called progesterone, which helps the womb’s muscles to relax so it can grow and carry the baby.
+Heartburn usually appears during the second or third trimester of pregnancy because of an increase in the levels of a hormone called progesterone, which helps the womb muscles to relax.

-The increase in progesterone encourages a decrease in intestinal influx and relaxes the esophageal sphincter, which is the muscle responsible for closing the division between the stomach and the esophagus.
-This allows the food and the gastric acids to go back to the esophagus and throat more easily, resulting in heartburn symptoms.
+The increase in progesterone encourages a decrease in intestinal influx and relaxes the esophageal sphincter, which is the muscle that separates the stomach from the esophagus, resulting in heartburn.

 Also, with the baby’s growth, the organs end up having less space in the abdomen, and the stomach is pushed forward.
 This also encourages the return of food and gastric juices up the esophagus and thus, heartburn symptoms.

-Even though heartburn is typical in pregnancy, there are some steps you can make to help relieve this problem:
+Even though heartburn is common during pregnancy, there are some steps that can help relieve this problem, such as:

-- Avoid foods such as mustard, mayonnaise, pepper, coffee, chocolate, soda, alcoholic drinks, and industrialized juices;
+- Avoid hard to digest foods such as mustard, mayonnaise, pepper, coffee, chocolate, soda, alcoholic drinks or industrialized juices;

 - Avoid drinking liquids during meals;